gamelton/gamelton.github.io/index.md

 | Kerberos    | No        | Yes        | Yes        | Yes        |
 | NTLM        | Yes        | Yes        | No        | Yes        |
 | CredSSP     | Yes        | Yes        | Yes        | Yes        |

+# SMTP AUTH
+'SMTP AUTH' is often assumed to be synonymous with `SMTP with Basic Authentication` but it isn’t.
+SMTP AUTH (RFC 4954) in particular does not specify an authentication method but merely provides a simple protocol (SASL) bolted on to SMTP for incorporating such a method.
+So any enable/disable  setting switch entitled 'SMTP AUTH' must either also specify an associated authentication method or be assumed to apply to all methods (hence 'blocked at the protocol level').